St Peter's 13-18

 Our aim for this website is to commemorate former pupils and members of staff of St Peter’s School who served during the First World War and lost their lives in doing so.

 We hope that, in addition to being a beneficial resource in school, the information will be made more widely available to support research across the world.
-Should you have further information or photographs that you wish to share about the people commemorated here, please contact our volunteer Archivist Ian Lancaster at firstname.lastname@example.org.
-Please note that Ian only works part-time.
-If your enquiry is urgent please contact Hannah Hamilton at email@example.com.
+Should you have further information or photographs that you wish to share about the people commemorated here, please contact our volunteer Archivist John Armstrong at firstname.lastname@example.org.
+Please note that John only volunteers on Wednesday and will respond to your query as soon as possible.
+If your enquiry is urgent please contact Philippa Dunford-Jeffs at email@example.com.

 Below is a table of those Peterites who fought and died for the country during the Great War (1914-1918).